 Room and Board Arrangements:

-Students will stay in comfortable apartments located in Piombino, a city about 15 minutes away from the excavation.
-Piombino is a lively coastal city with a world class archaeological museum and a walkable historical center.
-Apartments will include a fully equipped kitchen and basic amenities.
+Students will stay in comfortable resort lodgings located just minutes away from our excavation.
+Within a short walking distance are grocery stores, restaurants, the breathtaking beaches of the Gulf of Baratti, and a train station for enjoying weekend travel.
+Students can arrive by train within minutes to the nearby city of Piombino, a lively coastal town with a world class archaeological museum and a walkable historical center.
+Longer train rides support easy travel to Pisa, Florence, Siena, Rome, and other major Italian cities as well as notable destinations off the beaten path.
+Apartments include a fully equipped kitchen and basic amenities.
 Living arrangements will be shared spaces organized to prioritize health, safety and hygiene.

 434 S State St

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.